peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Prepare your timeline for export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The included installation script installs a "novelibre" template in the
+After installation, you can copy a "novelibre" template to the
-*nv_aeon2* Konfiguration Ordner.
-The easiest way is to erzeugen neu
+Aeon2 custom template folder.
+The easiest way is to create new
 timelines based on this template.
 It provides the entities and event
 properties that are converted to novelibre by default.